Developing a Course Syllabus

 - email response time

-If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, he or she must obtain the instructor’s written consent beforehand.
-Otherwise all such reproduction is an infringement of copyright and is absolutely prohibited.
-In the case of private use by students with disabilities, the instructor’s consent will not be unreasonably withheld.
+If students wish to audio record, video record, photograph, or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, they must obtain the instructor’s written consent beforehand.
+Otherwise all such reproduction is an infringement of copyright and is prohibited.
+In the case of private use by students with accommodation needs, the instructor’s consent will not be unreasonably withheld, but the student must have registered for the accommodation through Accessibility Services (see “Adaptive Technology and Assessment”).
+See the CTSI website for additional information on:

-Note any relevant academic and personal support services (for example, the writing centres, counseling services, study centres, etc.) and include a statement that reminds students who require accommodation for a disability to register with accessibility services.
+Note any relevant academic and personal support services (for example, campus or college writing centres, counseling services, study centres, family care offices for students with parental responsibilities, etc.) and include a statement that reminds students who require accommodation to register with Accessibility Services: https://www.studentlife.utoronto.ca/as/register-accommodation.

 Week-by-week breakdown of in-class activities